Green Light (John Legend song)

 "Green Light" is a song recorded by American R&B recording artist John Legend.
-It was written by Legend, Andre Benjamin, Fin Greenall, James Ho, and Rick Nowels for his third studio album Evolver (2008).
-Produced by Malay and KP, the song was released as the first single on August 26, 2008, through Columbia Records.
+It was written by Legend, Andre Benjamin, Fin Greenall, James Ho, and Rick Nowels, and was produced by Malay and KP, for his third studio album, Evolver (2008).
+The song was released on July 29, 2008, as the lead single from the album, through Columbia Records.
 The song features vocals from American rapper André 3000.
 "Green Light" shows a shift in musical style for Legend, opting for a funk and electro sound composed of electronic synths and fast, synthesized beats.
 The song also features the use of several horn instruments, including the saxophone, trombone and trumpet.

 "Green Light" was well received by contemporary music critics who praised it for its departure in musical style and called it a "certified club banger".
 The single performed well on the charts, reaching number twenty-four on the Billboard Hot 100, tying for "Ordinary People" as Legend's highest peaking single on the chart at the time.
 It also stood as his best-selling single, earning a platinum certification by the Recording Industry Association of America (RIAA) until "All of Me" sold 4 million downloads by September 2014.
 It reached its highest peak in Belgium, reaching number two on the singles chart.
 The music video for "Green Light" was directed by Alan Ferguson.
 It features Legend and Benjamin pursuing women at a house party while including visual effects created by Baked FX.
 The song can be heard on Grand Theft Auto IV: Episodes From Liberty City on The Beat 102.7 radio station.
+The song was used to wake up the crew of Artemis II on day 2 of the mission.